 In line with the requirement of its license specifically article 7.4 that requires MTN to provide assistance to government in the event of an emergency or crisis related to National Security, the Uganda Communications Commission has issued a directive to shut down all social media platforms immediately until otherwise advised by government.
 UCC and other competent government agencies will provide further clarity on the reasons for this directive.Advertisement - Continue reading below

 We checked UCC Social Media channels and website and found no official communication regarding the directive.
+Some social media accounts needed to quickly buy Instagram views for their accounts after the blackout.

 This isn’t the first time that this is happening.
 During the recently concluded February elections, Social Media and Mobile Money were switched off amidst cries by the general public of the restrictions of their fundamental freedoms.